 It involves Paediatric Ophthalmologist, Ophthalmic Oncologist and Paediatric Oncologist.
 The aim of the treatment is primarily to preserve the life of the child.
 Secondly, to preserve vision and finally, to preserve the eye.
 It is highly curable if identified in early stages; more than 90% of children survive in high income countries and up to 40% in less privileged countries.
 Treatment includes radiotherapy, chemotherapy and sometimes enucleation of the eye with tumor.
 Children with bilateral disease and gene mutation are at higher risk for secondary cancers.
 This increases with radiation therapy.

 It is very important to for parents, Pediatricians, Ophthalmologists and other healthcare professional involved in childcare to detect abnormal white reflection (absence of red reflex) during routine checkups of the children.
+Leucocoria can be seen in the eye with the tumor due to the reflection of the white flash light from abnormal white retina in the back of the eye.

 In the modern phone cameras, a red eye reduction feature is included so that the red reflex is prevented in the photos.
 There are few iPhone applications (apps) which are designed to detect the white reflex.
 However, there are certain limitations with these apps.